ur7ez/parse-price-test/README.md

 The application will send email notifications when the price of a monitored ad changes.
 The email contains the old and new prices along with the URL of the ad.

+## TODO List

+This features from [complications list](docs/original_task.md#complications) are not implemented as yet:
+* make a full-fledged service that run in Docker container
+* make PHPUnit tests to cover >70% of code

 ## _Original Task Description_